gregdan3/sona-mute/README.md

 ## Future Work

+Most of what I want to do is in [the issues on this repo](https://github.com/gregdan3/sona-mute/issues).
+The rest is either meta, or not directly related to code in this library.

 ### Tests

 "hey why doesn't this code have tests" i had more excitement than foresight when i wrote this code